mikkellu/profeat2/profeat/doc/documentation.md

 In this example, the feature `my_feat` can only be deactivated by the controller if the module is not `busy`.

+By default, actions are not blocked if the feature is deactivated.
+In case this is undesired, actions can be marked with the `block` keyword indicating that the actions is blocked by the module when the feature is not activated:

+    feature my_feature
+        modules my_module;
+    endfeatur

+    module my_module
+        s : bool;

+        [tick]      !s -> (s' = true);
+        [block tock] s -> (s' = false);
+    endmodule

+Here, the `tock` action is blocked if `my_feature` is not active.

 ### Feature Controller

 The feature controller is optional and has the following general form: